davidalecrim1/http-from-scratch/README.md

 Then, the server sends a response with the compressed body and a Content-Encoding header.
 Content-Encoding specifies the compression scheme that was used.

 ## Future Features
-- Support handler functions like default http library
+- Support handler functions like default http library.
+- Add a recovery middleware

+## TODO
+- Finish the refactor and receive incoming request to trigger the proper handling.
+- Fix the connection error that sometimes happens in the tests.